Sunday, August 26, 2012

 Friday, August 10, 2012

-Brother's Keeper landed in the mail from Netflix per a recommendation of a friend of mine and within the first 20-minutes it was a top 10 on my list, by the end it was top 5.
+Brother’s Keeper landed in the mail from Netflix on the recommendation of a friend of mine, and within the first 20 minutes, it was already a top ten on my list.
+By the end, it had moved firmly into my top five.

-Call me behind the times...the piece was released in 1992, but still it is as good as the day it was born.
-It took me a while to put it together, but after 45-minutes or so I realized that I was watching a mix between the novels, To Kill A Mocking Bird and Grapes of Wrath in a documentary film.
-Uncovering a small town, backwoods life in a social rarity of human nature and taking on a court case that flushed out the uniqueness of 4 brothers who lived together in one house since birth.
-I found myself struck over and over with a mild sense of awe by this piece and I wasn't sure why.
+Call me behind the times.
+The film was released in 1992, yet it feels as relevant and powerful today as it did when it was born.
+It took me a while to put it together, but after about 45 minutes I realized I was watching a documentary that felt like a hybrid of the novels To Kill a Mockingbird and The Grapes of Wrath.
+The film uncovers a small town, backwoods way of life and explores a rare pocket of human nature, all while taking on a court case that flushes out the uniqueness of four brothers who had lived together in one house since birth.
+I found myself struck again and again by a quiet sense of awe, though I wasn’t entirely sure why.

 Sunday, June 24, 2012

-Just over a year ago now I was able to interview Mark Achbar on his 'blockbuster' of a documentary, The Corporation.
-Since that time I have been wanting to watch another one of his original pieces called, Manufacturing Consent and this week I was able to do it.
-After reviewing the film 3 times over the period of 6 days I have fallen in love with the piece and here are some of my thoughts.
+Just over a year ago, I had the opportunity to interview Mark Achbar about his documentary The Corporation, a film that rightfully earned its reputation as a cultural and intellectual lightning rod.
+Since that conversation, I had been eager to finally sit down with another of his original works, Manufacturing Consent, and this week I was able to do just that.
+After watching the film three times over the course of six days, I’ve fallen completely in love with it, and these are a few thoughts that continue to linger.

-Filled cohesively from beginning to end with great clips and sound bites from Noam's public speaking history.
-I am drawn in and captivated, not only by his perspectives on society and media, which in themselves are brilliant and globally original.
-But more so by his method of highlighting the premeditated and contrived influence of media that has evolved in the U.S., since its origin, and the direction those in power are using it to steer their interests.
-It's a view that is rarely voiced appropriately among such great speakers and thinkers, and I found myself continually being seduced by his ability to articulate his perception in a fashion that is both enlightening to hear and yet challenging to fully comprehend.
+From beginning to end, the film is packed with compelling clips drawn from Chomsky’s speaking history.
+I found myself captivated not only by his perspectives on society and media which are globally original and intellectually sharp but even more so by his method of exposing the premeditated and manufactured influence of American media since its earliest foundations.
+He carefully outlines how those in power use media to steer public opinion toward their own interests.
+It is a viewpoint rarely articulated with such precision, and I found myself continually drawn in by his ability to present complex ideas in a way that is both enlightening and deeply challenging.

-What I respect most about Noam is his uncanny ability to see outside the box in a fashion that most can't.
-It is a perspective that would make most people want to scream out into society, "...your going the wrong way"!
-And yet Noam with his gifted insights seems to do little more than gently invite you to try to see what he sees, for yourself.
+What I respect most about Noam Chomsky is his ability to see outside the box in a way most people simply cannot.
+It is the kind of perspective that might make others want to scream, “You’re all going the wrong way.”
+Yet Chomsky, rather than shouting, calmly invites you to look again and decide for yourself.

 --